nmxmxh/master-ovasabi/docs/generated/pkg/errors/README.md

 ### New

-New creates a new error with the given message
+New creates a new error with the given message.

 ### Wrap

-Wrap wraps an error with additional context
+Wrap wraps an error with additional context.